-- 5. Landscaping and built structures shall not create obscured areas.
-Ensure tree species selected in public areas can be maintained with a clear trunk to a minimum of 2 metres: - 6.
-Incorporate planting of indigenous species and vegetation communities to enhance native fauna habitats: - 7.
+- 3. Where existing significant trees are located within the park areas consider detailed grading to maintain existing ground levels and allow retention of trees; - 4.
+Lighting shall conform with the current Australian Standards, including AS 1158 Lighting for Roads and public spaces AS 2560 -Sports field Lighting; - 5.
+Landscaping and built structures shall not create obscured areas.
+Ensure tree species selected in public areas can be maintained with a clear trunk to a minimum of 2 metres; - 6.
+Incorporate planting of indigenous species and vegetation communities to enhance native fauna habitats; - 7.
 Reduce water usage by using indigenous and low water tolerant species and efficient irrigation systems; - 8.
-Native planting should be considered as deep root planting to reduce salinity risk: - 9.
+Native planting should be considered as deep root planting to reduce salinity risk; - 9.
 Circulation and connections: Generally Bicycle Paths in road verges shall comply with Austroad Guide to traffic Engineering Practice Pt 14- Bicycles and AS 1742.9 Manual of Uniform Traffic Control Devices Part 9 Bicycle Facilities.
 Cycling and walking pathways in open space shall be 2.5m for shared cycleway/pedestrian pathways and 1.5m for other pathways".
 Reinforced and coloured concrete vehicular crossing points shall be included to allow maintenance vehicles.

-Parks are provided at Kevin Wheatley VC Park, Riley Park, Baden Powell Reserve and Merino Park.
+Parks are provided at Kevin Wheatley VC Park, Riley Park and Merino Reserve.
 Additional linear open spaces and bushland connectivity provide an interface with the Georges River Parkway and access to the parkway.
 The Smiths Creek Corridor is also included.

-Details of the parks and park embellishment are contained in the Landscape Statement prepared by JMD Design in Appendix 7 and Appendix 7A.
+Details of the parks and park embellishment are contained in the Landscape Statement prepared by JMD Design in Appendix 7.